 on its own behalf, and on behalf of each of the other persons who are then Members, execute an Accession Agreement with the proposed Additional Member.

-An Additional Member shall become a Member for the purposes of this Agreement and a member of Pool Re on the date on which Pool Re shall have executed a Reinsurance Agreement and an Accession Agreement with such Additional Member, and shall remain a Member (for the purposes aforesaid) and a member of Pool Re until such membership is terminated pursuant to this Agreement.
+An Additional Member shall become a Member for the purposes of this Agreement and a member of Pool Re on the date on which Pool Re shall have executed a Reinsurance Agreement and an Accession Agreement with such Additional Member, and shall remain a Member (for the purposes aforesaid) and a member of Pool Re until such membership is terminated pursuant to clause 6 of this Agreement.

 LLOYD'S